Hipcamp style off-grid camping cabins for a unique ‘glamping’ experience in ecotourism!

 Unique Heating & Solar Lights

-Features like passive solar design (not electricity, but allowing the sun in windows to help passively heat the unit through absorption into thermal mass flooring/walls), in-floor heating, wood stoves & rocket stoves, RMH (rocket mass heaters), and other methods of heat will be used since these units are off grid (no electricity).
+Features like passive solar design (not electricity, but allowing the sun in windows to help passively heat the unit through absorption into thermal mass flooring/walls), plus potentially in-floor heating, wood stoves, or rocket stoves, RMH (rocket mass heaters), and other methods of heat can be used since these units are off grid (no electricity).

 Solar LED lighting (point of use) will be provided for all cabins as well as the Bathroom Bunkie.